 We are being assaulted by toxins as never before in mankind’s history.
 We have to take drastic measures to protect our health.
 GMOs, pesticides, herbicides, industrial toxic chemicals, toxic pharmaceutical medications, processed food chemicals, toxic thoughts, toxic entertainment, toxic education, toxic behaviors and even our own unbalanced natural chemicals pollute us.

 These toxins effect our body and brain in numerous ways.
 Several such suspected consequences are autoimmune diseases, mood disorder, allergies, asthma, leaky gut.
 Nearly one in 10 American adults suffer from a mood disorder.
 Major depression effects about one in 15 adults and contribute to subsequent physical issues.
 Depression is a leading cause of disability and the leading cause of work absenteeism.
 The Center for Disease Control (CDC) reports that depression is a major cause of disability, absenteeism, and productivity loss among working-age adults.

-Order Chef Robin's E-Book
+Request Chef Robin's FREE E-Book